-A Donor Advised Fund is created to manage donations and is administered by a church.
-A giver or church opens an account and deposits cash, securities, or other financial instruments.
+A Donor Advised Fund is like a charitable checking account that the giver sets up.
+A giver opens an account and deposits cash, securities, or other financial instruments.

 A Pooled Income Fund (PIF) is a mutual fund created from securities or cash donated.
 A PIF provides income for both the giver and church.
 Upon death, donation balances go to the church.

 A Charitable Trust is an irrevocable trust established for a church.
 A charitable trust enjoys a varying degree of tax benefits.